adw9/CPSC-4160-HardestGame/README.md

 there, and must be avoided to keep development time low.
 Reading level data should be the next feature developed so that the rest of the project can work around its constraints.
 Level data will likely be stored in a simple .txt file, not an efficient solution but one that works for this project.
-The other technical difficulty is a simple bug regarding player collisions with obstacles.
-The player sprite is not updated when a collision happens, but only later when the player inputs any movement command.
-This is odd, and will be resolved during the next sprint.